bigdog765/hackathon-2022/README.md

 Overview of what was done
            -THE PURPOSE OF THIS APPLICATION IS TO HELP THE USER TRACK THEIR DAY-TO-DAY TASKS USING A TO-DO LIST.
+           We approached the problem thinking that if a user is stuck at home, he/she might have some tasks that they would want to complete in a timely manner. so, we came up with the idea of developing a to-do list with a timer.
+This application will help any user to be good at managing their day to day task along with teaching them how to use their time efficiently.

            THE TO-DO LIST WILL HAVE THE FOLLOWING FUNCTION:​